The effective field theory of K-mouflage

 The K-mouflage models that we have reconstructed in the previous section show deviations from $\Lambda$-CDM at both the background and perturbative levels.
 We compare the K-mouflage results to the $\Lambda$-CDM predictions in Figs.~\ref{fig_Om_H_z} - \ref{fig_Dlin_f_z}, where all scenarios obey the same normalization for the cosmological parameters today.

 We can check in the left panel in Fig.~\ref{fig_Om_H_z} that the cosmological density parameters $\Omega_{\rm m}(z)$ and $\Omega_{\rm de}(z)$ remain close to the $\Lambda$-CDM predictions, with percent deviations as for other background quantities.
 This order of magnitude is set by the value of $\epsilon_{2,0}$.
 In agreement with previous works, the dark energy density becomes negative at high redshift in the K-mouflage scenarios, which yields $\Omega_{\rm m}>1$ and $\Omega_{\rm de}<0$.
 However, this only occurs at high $z$ when the dark energy density is subdominant.
+Therefore this feature is not a problem as $H^2>0$ always.
 This change of sign of $\bar{\rho}_{\rm de}$ corresponds to the divergence and change of sign of the effective dark energy equation of state parameter $w_{\rm de}=\bar{p}_{\rm de}/\bar{\rho}_{\rm de}$ shown in the middle panel in Fig.~\ref{fig_Om_H_z}.
 At low $z$, when the dark energy density becomes important, all models converge to $w_{\rm de} \simeq -1$ as we remain close to the $\Lambda$-CDM cosmology.
+Notice that the dark energy equation of state can cross the phantom divide $w_{\rm de}<-1$ even though the propagation speed $c_s^2>0$, as shown in the right panel in Fig.~\ref{fig_M24_cs2_a} below.
+This is a drastic difference with $K$-essence models \cite{Vikman:2004dc} due to the coupling to matter of K-mouflage.
 We can check in the right panel in Fig.~\ref{fig_Om_H_z} that the Hubble rates converge to the same normalization $H_0$ today.
 As we move to higher redshift, the K-mouflage Hubble rates first grow more slowly than in the $\Lambda$-CDM scenario, which yields a negative deviation $\Delta H$ at $z\sim 1$.
 This is due to the decrease of the K-mouflage dark energy density with redshift until it vanishes and next becomes negative, as explained above, whereas the $\Lambda$-CDM dark energy density remains constant (the matter densities remain identical, $\bar{\rho}_0/a^3$, in all scenarios).